 In Joy v.
 Robbins & Myers, Inc., 2007-SOX-74 (ALJ Jan.
-30, 2008), the ALJ found for the employer - pre-hearing - based on the employee's failure to establish protected activity. for the ALJ disagreed with the employee's contention that (1) reporting lack of export compliance procedure; (2) reporting possible violations to gov't; (3) report company's failure to ensure compliance with Year II SOX certification; (4) and possible premature revenue recognition by the employer amounted to protected activity, because, in all cases, the employee was merely warning of possible violations, rather than actual violations.
+30, 2008), aff'd ARB 08-049 (ARB Oct.
+29, 2009), the ALJ found for the employer - pre-hearing - based on the employee's failure to establish protected activity.
+The ALJ disagreed with the employee's contention that (1) reporting lack of export compliance procedure; (2) reporting possible violations to government; (3) reporting company's failure to ensure compliance with Year II SOX certification; (4) and possible premature revenue recognition by the employer amounted to protected activity, because, in all cases, the employee was merely warning of possible violations, rather than actual violations.

 Sometimes, a complainant may have initially engaged in protected conduct by raising concerns about fraud or violations of SEC rules, but intervening circumstances cause continued concern regarding such violations to become unreasonable.
 For example, in Williams v.
-U.S. Dep't of Labor, 2005 U.S. App.
-LEXIS 25011 (4th Cir.
+United States Dep't of Labor, No. 03-1749, 2005 WL 3087895 (4th Cir.
 Nov.
 18, 2005) (per curium), the Fourth Circuit, addressing a complaint filed with the DOL under various environmental protection statutes, agreed with the DOL that the complainant engaged in protected activity in raising concerns about lead in schools, but after respondent responded to those concerns by undertaking significant activity to ensure that the environment was safe and any potential problems were corrected, and also implementing a plan to ensure the safety of students and staff, "it was no longer reasonable for her to continue claiming that these schools were unsafe" Accordingly, the court concluded that "her activities lost their character as protected activity."
+Id. at 5.

 Likewise, in Sussberg v.
-K-Mart Holding Corporation, 2006 WL 3313766 (E.D.
+K-Mart Holding Corp., 463 F. Supp.
+2d 704 (E.D.
 Mich.
-Nov.
-15, 2006), 25 IER Cases 449, the court rejected the complainant's argument that he was engaged in protected activity when he revealed his participation in an earlier investigation to his new manager.
+2006), the court rejected the complainant's argument that he was engaged in protected activity when he revealed his participation in an earlier investigation to his new manager.
 The individual accused of wrongdoing had been terminated prior to this disclosure.
 The court found complainant's "reiteration of his involvement cannot be said to be related to protecting shareholders from fraud because [the accused manager] had already been terminated for five months."
-Therefore, the protected activities had ended.
+Id. at 714.
+Therefore, the protected activities had ended before he revealed his participation to his new manager.